matthieuSolente/email-faux-absolute-background-image-generator/README.md

 As this generator uses the notion of max-height on the image.
 This means that you will have to add a spacer, or increase the padding on the next element.

-Given the difficulty, this tool will not be suitable for all types of layouts, and certain bugs may be observed here and there on different email clients.
-However, it is flexible enough to offer you a basic code, sufficient in the majority of cases, but which you can very easily adapt to your problem.
+Given the difficulty, this tool will not be suitable for all types of layouts, and some bugs may be observed here and there on different email clients.
+However, it is flexible enough to offer you a basic code, sufficient in the majority of cases, and you can very easily adapt it to your scenario.

 The main email clients causing problems are T-Online, Web.de Wall!mail, GMX.